Mortgage Broker Q&A; is it time to fix your mortgage deal?

 Author: Andy Bedford » Publish Date: 18 June 2009

-A lot of people have been asking me recently whether it’s the right time to fix their mortgage payment in light of the fact that rates have started to go up.
+People have been asking me recently whether it is the right time to fix their mortgage deal now that rates are increasing.

-And it’s a very interesting question without a very straightforward answer, but here’s the main considerations to think about.
+It is an interesting question without a very straightforward answer, but here are some things to consider.

 If you are on a standard variable rate or will be soon; is it below the current fixed rates?

 Many banks haven’t passed on the full rate cut and there are SVR’s out there far higher than current fixed deals; if you have a decent amount of equity in your property.

 Currently, fixed rates are available around the 3% mark if you have 25-30% equity.
 If your current rate is above 3% then it’s well worth considering switching to a fixed deal.

 If you don’t have a lot of equity or if you have any significant adverse credit, the picture changes considerably; it may be better to wait until rates are about to jump significantly.

 It largely depends on how much more a month you will have to pay to fix it now.

 But for those with a low standard variable, the big question is when will the Bank of England Base Rate go up, and by how much?